GGraeler/My_Pysteps/ReadMe.txt

    4. Cut_Down_FindEventsYearly.py - Finds convective tracks in MRMS data (change line 10 for different year).
    5. (Optional) combine_csv.py - Combines the daily CSV track files into a yearly track file.

 Change the file path if running on a different system.
 Create a new 'pysteps' enviornment on OS before executing this program.
 To recieve all tracks over CONUS, use ReadIn.py and FindEventsYearly.py.
 No other files need to be executed to run full program.
-Certain functions have been added/remved from TDATing to aid in COMET reseach.
+Certain functions have been added/remved from T-DaTing to aid in COMET reseach.